puppetlabs/puppet-docs/source/puppet/4.10/deprecated_language.markdown

 If you set the `strict_variables` setting to `true`, Puppet raises an error if you try to access an unassigned variable.

-In a future version of Puppet, the `strict_variables` setting will be removed, and Puppet will always raise an error for accessing unassigned variables.

 To update, enable `strict_variables` on your Puppet master, run as normal for a while, and look for compilation errors.

 ## Automatic symbolic links for `ensure` values in `file` resources